 California is home to some of the most striking vistas and significant environmental resources in the world—from the incomparable beauty of Lake Tahoe to the rugged landscapes of the Mojave Desert.

-Read about global warming in this booklet: Climate Change: A Time to Act.
+Read more about climate change in this booklet: Climate Change: A Time to Act.

-- Raising substantial private funds to supplement public monies topurchase the San Francisco Bay Salt Ponds and begin their restoration as natural wetlands.
+Senator Feinstein enacted protections for the Redwoods of the Headwaters Forest, and raised substantial private funds to supplement public monies to purchase the San Francisco Bay Salt Ponds and begin their restoration as natural wetlands.